 How to Calculate Tip Speed for a Dispersion Blade

-To get the most from your dispersion blade, the diameter of the blade should measure about 1/3 the diameter of the vessel in which the blade will be used.
+To get the most from your dispersion blade we recommend these tips.
+To ensure maximum production, the diameter of the blade should measure about 1/3 the diameter of the vessel in which the blade will be used.
 The blade should be normally placed about one full diameter off the tank bottom.
 The maximum depth of the material should not exceed three times the diameter of the blade.
 The minimum depth above the blade should not be less than the amount below the blade.
 The disperser shaft should be positioned in the center of the container in a vertical position.

 A common mistake is not running a blade fast enough to achieve optimum dispersion.
-Dispersion blades should generally be run at tip speeds of 2,500 to 5,000 feet per minute.
+High speed dispersion blades should generally be run at tip speeds of 2,500 to 5,000 feet per minute.
 Your precise tip speed can be determined by using the following equation: FPM = RPM x .262 x Blade Diameter (inches).
-The optimum action of a disperser is a combination of rotary and radial flow.
+We also recommend this video for some helpful hints.
+The optimum action of a disperser mixer is a combination of rotary and radial flow.
 A particle starting at the outer edge of the container should travel to the center of the vortex in less than 360 degrees.

 Round vessels almost always provide better dispersions than square vessels because they have no “dead areas” in the corners.
-Contact INDCO for a quote on tanks or dispersion equipment at firstname.lastname@example.org.
+Not sure which disperser is right for you?
+Check out this overview of our disperser line and be sure to contact INDCO for a quote on tanks or dispersion equipment at firstname.lastname@example.org.
+This video should clarify any other questions you may have running high speed dispersion blades.